kasas/wezaam-challenge-be/SOLUTION.md

 We are going to build our test at the first stage of the development.
 The aim of the challenge is solving this issue:
 > We noticed that in current solution we are losing some outgoing events about withdrawals.
 We MUST 100% notify listeners regarding any withdrawal statuses.
 That means a new solution should be designed to cover the requirement.
 For example a withdrawal has been sent to provider, we updated a status to processing in database, and then we have to send a notification.
 What if the notification was failed to send (e.q. connection issues to a messaging provider)?

-TDD is based on writting a failing test, writting code in order to pass the test, and then iterate over it to get the better real working solution.
+TDD is based on writing a failing test, writing code in order to pass the test, and then iterate over it to get the better real working solution.

-*Requeriment*: We MUST 100% notify listeners regarding any withdrawal statuses
+*Requirement*: We MUST 100% notify listeners regarding any withdrawal statuses

 *Scenario*:
     When: all the systems goes fine
     Then: all the process is going to be completed, status would be saved and notification sent.

 *Scenario*:
-    When: user request widthdrawal and notification service is down
+    When: user request withdrawal and notification service is down
     Then: user must receive the response to his request and notification has to be queued to be consumed later.

+*Scenario*:
+   When: user request withdrawal and rabbitmq service is down
+   Then: user must receive the response to his request and withdrawal has to be queued in order to be sent later to RabbitMQ.

+##RABBIT-MQ

+Rabbit-mq has been configured to have 2 queues, one for transaction status and the other one for Notifications when a withdraw changes its status.

+We have to think what happens when RabbitMQ is down, that's why there is an internal queue where the DTO of the withdrawal are enqueued in order to be sent to RabbitMQ.

+PaymentProvider could be an external service or microservice, but for the challenge we have provide a package with all its entities and services.
+It could be isolated in another microservice if it would be needed.